acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 * A 3D printer if you intend to print the bracket, new infinity stop, grips, and the cold-shoe adapter yourself (optional)

 **Parts:**
-* A Polaroid Pathfinder 110b, 110a, or 800 (the bracket fits all three model without issues)
+* A Polaroid Pathfinder 110b, 110a, or 800/150 (the bracket fits all these model without issues)
 * A Lomofraflok Instax wide back
 * Lomograflok / 110 mounting bracket (3D printed)
 * Modified infinity stop (3D-printed)